dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

 More importantly, though: this approach is actually deceptively aggressive.
 Consider two nodes with degree one that are connected by a single edge with high edge weight: no matter what threshold we set, this approach will always eliminate that edge, dropping both nodes from the network.
 Similarly, imagine an arbitrarily large clique of nodes that are all connected by equally (high) weighted edges to each other and no one else: this technique will again cause us to drop all edges in the clique and as a result to drop the clique entirely.
 I'd posit that in both of these scenarios, the edges that were removed were clearly "significant," but application of this purely statistical approach failed us because we had, in both cases, alternative information we could have used to identify the importance of the edges we removed.

 The edge significance approach is fine if we just want to extract a statistically similar subgraph, or in the absence of better heuristics for  determining edge significance.
 But, we're interested in much more than just finding the "backbone" subgraph, and we can actually construct much better approaches to identify "significant" edges here.
-There are definitely applications where this approach to edge significance is the best way to go, but I don't think this was one of them (nothing personal, Randall.
+There are definitely applications where this approach to edge significance is the best way to go, but I don't think this was one of them (nothing personal, Randal.
 Love your work).

-I hope to explore the difference between my approach and Randall's more in depth in a later post, but with my recent frequency of "1 blog post per year," I wouldn't hold your breath.
+I hope to explore the difference between my approach and Randal's more in depth in a later post, but with my recent frequency of "1 blog post per year," I wouldn't hold your breath.

 ## Coloring communities

 The color scheme I used was constructed very carefully.
-Gephi (the tool both Randall and I used to build our visualizations) by default paints communities with a randomized color palette, but I found this unsatisfying.
+Gephi (the tool both Randal and I used to build our visualizations) by default paints communities with a randomized color palette, but I found this unsatisfying.
 There is no guarantee that colors won't be extremely perceptually similar, and the overall aesthetics are largely subject to chance.

 To try to maximize the perceptual difference between any two random communities, I built my palette by rotating through the HSL color space, which is a cylindrical color space designed based on the human visual system.
 HSL doesn't actually have the property of perceptual uniformity, but it's a reasonable approximation.
 In the future, I'd like to re-color the graph using a palette derived from the CIE color space, which does exhibit perceptual uniformity.
 The main reason I used HSL was because there is a simple interface to it in python, via the Seaborn package.